 Please also visit our ‘Research and Science’ section.
 Abstracts are now invited for the 12th EPNS Congress which will be taking place in Lyon, France, 20-24 June 2017 and registration opens in January 2017.
 The main theme for our EPNS2017 congress will be: Lifelong course of diseases of the child’s nervous system.
 In addition, it is with pleasure that I can announce the 2nd EPNS Satellite Symposium on Advances in Neuromodulation in children: Neuronal Networks, Neurophysiology and Neuroplasticity is being held 19-20 June 2017 in Lyon – directly before the EPNS Congress.
 The 1st Symposium which took place in Vienna 2 years ago was a great success, and once again we are honoured to welcome a broad faculty of international experts who will bring you up-to-date with the practice and future developments in the rapidly developing field of neuromodulation.
 Our Congresses are held every 2 years, and in the alternate years we host a Research Meeting.
-These meetings have an established reputation for excellence and it is with pleasure we will be hosting the next Research Meeting in Essen, Germany, this October.
+These meetings have an established reputation for excellence and it was also with pleasure we hosted the EPNS Research Meeting in Essen, Germany, this October.
 Our congratulations to the 2 Research Prize winner.
-Select EPNS Research Meeting 2016
+Select EPNS Research Meeting 2016 for more information.

 Of course if you are not already a member of the EPNS and you are a physician with a research or clinical interest in Paediatric Neurology, we would be delighted to welcome you to our Society.
 It’s easy to join – just complete our on-line application form.
 Any queries whatsoever, please do not hesitate to email Sue Hargreaves, our EPNS membership secretary on email@example.com

 Professor Lieven Lagae